mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 - Evidence for Genes encoding proteins
 	- Garrod (1896)
 		- Studied *alkaptonuria*
 		- It was a metabolic disorder
 		- Produced chemical that turns black in air
 		- Inherited --> Alteration in gene that encodes the enzyme that metabolizes the chemical
 	- Beadle & Tatum (1940's)
 		- Studied orange bread mold, also known as *neurospora crassa*
 		- Mould grows on **minimal media**, consisting of inorganic salts, sucrose and vitamin
 		- Used x rays to produce nutritional mutants (auxotrophs)
 		- Hypothesis: Each mutant had  a defective gene for an enzyme needed to synthesize a nutrient
+- Relationship between genes and proteins
+	-
 		-